Reduced coaction Lie algebra, double shuffle Lie algebra and noncommutative krv2 equation: Polylogarithmic description of the reduced coaction equation

-In the last Subsection \ref{subsection:3_1}, we studied the top line of this diagram, that is $\mathfrak{fr}_k(x_{12},x_{23})$, and in the present subsection, we apply the same method to study the bottom line, $\mathfrak{fr}_k(x_{13},x_{23})$.
-Most results follow analogously because of the dihedral symmetry of the defect $\alpha$.\\
+In the previous Subsection \ref{subsection:3_1}, we studied the top line of this diagram, that is $\mathfrak{fr}_k(x_{12},x_{23})$, and in the present subsection, we apply the same method to study the bottom line, $\mathfrak{fr}_k(x_{13},x_{23})$.
+Most results follow analogously, owing to the dihedral symmetry of the defect $\alpha$.\\